-Brickyard Blues offers class material across three skill levels.
+Brickyard Blues offers class material across four skill levels.
 When registering, please select your level based on the following criteria:

 You have solid basics and are ready for more!
 You are comfortable in open, closed, and close embrace.